garrettdashnelson/commute-partitioning/Readme.md

 `$ python combo-preprocessor.py`

-The result of this script is two files: `data-stage1/commutes.net`, a Pajek network file suitable for input into Combo, and `data-stage1/fips_table.csv`, a lookup table which will be used later to match FIPS codes to the serialized id numbers required by Combo.
-The examples included here are for the New Hampshire
+The result of this script is two files: `data-stage1/commutes.net`, a Pajek network file suitable for input into Combo, and `data-stage1/fips_table.csv`, a lookup table which will be used later to match FIPS codes to the serialized id numbers used by Combo.

 **Run Combo.**